Government of Martinique

 Martinique is an overseas Territorial collectivity of France, with the same political status as regions and departments in mainland France.
 The administrative centre of Martinique is located in Fort-de-France.

 During the referendum of 24 January 2010, the residents of Martinique approved by 68.4% the creation of a new and unique territorial collectivity which is governed by the section 73 of the French Constitution.
 The territorial collectivity of Martinique replaces and exercises all the related power and duties of the department's General Council and the Regional Council.

 Gran Sanblé pou ba peyi an chans, a coalition of the Martinican Independence Movement and right-wing parties, led by Alfred Marie-Jeanne defeated Ensemble pour une Martinique Nouvelle, a coalition of left-wing parties, led by Serge Letchimy, winning 33 seats out of 51 seats of the new Territorial Collectivity's assembly during the election held on December 13, 2015 in Martinique.

 On December 18, 2015 Alfred Marie-Jeanne was elected the first president of the Executive Council of the Territorial Collectivity of Martinique.

 Assembly of Martinique

 The Assembly of the Territorial Collectivity of Martinique is composed of 51 members elected by proportional representation in two rounds with each list having an equal number of male and female candidates.
 The term of the Assembly is 6 years.
-The current president of the assembly is Claude Lise.
+The current president of the assembly is Serge Letchimy.